papanito/devenv/README.md

 ## Git Sub-modules

-There are additional sub-modules
+There are additional git sub-modules under `resources` folder:

-- [dot-files](https://gitlab.com/papanito/dot-files.git) for publicly available config files
+- [dot-files](https://gitlab.com/papanito/dot-files.git) my dot-files.
+They are shared in a separate repo.
-- [config-files](https://gitlab.com/papanito/config-files.git) for private config files
+- [config-files](https://gitlab.com/papanito/config-files.git) for my config files which may contain more sensitive files - thus this repo is private and not visible.
-- [shell-scripts](https://gitlab.com/papanito/config-files.git) for shell and nautilus scripts
+- [shell-scripts](https://gitlab.com/papanito/config-files.git) for my collection of shell and nautilus scripts

 > **Remark**
 >
 > The project is hosted at [Gitlab](https://gitlab.com/papanito).
 I automatically synchronize it to Github to share it with Github users.

-## Ansible vault
+## Encrpyted Data

-The password file is defines in [`ansible.cfg`](./ansible.cfg) so that none vault parameter has to be specified in the project here.
-However you have to ensure that the referenced password files exists.
+I use ansible vault to encrypt sensitive data, so I can still share my project.
+The password file is defined in [`ansible.cfg`](./ansible.cfg), so that no vault parameter has to be specified when running the playbook.
+Required parameters have to be encrypted accordingly, eg.g the variable `backup_encryption_key`:

-The variable `backup_encryption_key` has to be created as follows:

 ```bash
 ansible-vault encrypt_string  'SupersecretPa$$phrase' --name 'backup_encryption_key'